The Silver Swan Story

 IMG_5767 low res.jpg

-The Silver Swan was on display at The Bowes Museum as a static object since the Museum opened in 1892, save for a period during World War II when it was believed to have been dismantled and packed away for safety.
-It was restored to working order by one of the museum attendants in the late 1940s, and soon became its most popular attraction.
+The Silver Swan had been on display as a static object since The Bowes Museum opened in 1892, save for a period during World War II when it was believed to have been dismantled and packed away for safety.
+It was restored to working order by one of the Museum attendants in the late 1940s, and soon became its most popular attraction.

 In the 1960s it was known to have undergone conservation and restoration on three separate occasions [twice in London].
 From the time of the latest of these, in about 1968, it has been in almost constant demand to ‘perform’ regularly for visitors to the Museum.